 Infants are also prone to this hair-pulling condition, while women are more likely to develop this condition than men.

 People with trichotillomania may have other disorders like depression, anxiety, or obsessive-compulsive disorder (OCD).
 This is treated with psychotherapy [cognitive-behavior therapy, medications, support groups, alternative therapies, etc.]

 What You Can Do About This Hair-pulling Condition

 Since trichotillomania is an underlying indicator of a psychosomatic disorder, we recommend every patient to go for counseling.
 Counseling sessions will help get rid of the initial stages of the hair-pulling habit.

 If needed, supplements are given to help boost hair regrowth.

-Here at Nick Ross, we follow a specific approach towards treating trichotillomania and provide a holistic approach to hair growth:
+Here at Nina Ross, we follow a specific approach towards treating trichotillomania and provide a holistic approach to hair growth: